SGerk5015/SGerk5015.github.io/README.md

  Bank Churn Modeling:

-  Using a dataset found [Here](https://www.superdatascience.com/pages/training), I used Tableau to
+  Using a dataset found [Here](https://www.superdatascience.com/pages/training), I used Tableau to model which columns had the largest risk of closing their bank account and products.
+With this analysis it is reccomeneded that the bank which provided the dataset should review the current marketing in Germany and marketing towards Women.
+Both of these catagories had larger than average churn rates which indicates better tactics by competitors to recurit new customers or that the bank is failing its own current customers
 ______________________________________________________________________________________________________________________

 ### Work Experience